 New policyholders are eligible for prevented planting payments if the insured cause of loss occurred on or after the sales closing date for the current crop year and all other requirements for prevented planting have been met.

 For example, the corn sales closing date for the current crop year is March 15.
 An insured cause of loss occurs on or after March 15.
 For the current crop year, a new policyholder or a carryover policyholder could be eligible for a prevented planting payment for the current crop year.
 However, if a cause of loss that prevents planting in the current year occurred between March 15 of the previous year and March 14 of the current year, only the carryover policyholder would be eligible for a prevented planting payment.

-What choices do producers have if they are prevented from planting by the final planting date?
+What choices do you have if you are prevented from planting by the final planting date?

 - Plant the insured crop during the late planting period, if applicable.
 The late planting period is generally 25 days after the final planting date but varies by crop and area, as specified in the policy.
-For most crops, the timely planted production guarantee is reduced 1 percent per day for each day planting is delayed after the final planting date. - Plant the insured crop after the late planting period (or after the final planting date if a late planting period is not applicable), in which case the insurance guarantee will be the same as the insurance guarantee provided for prevented planting coverage. - Leave the acreage idle (black dirt) and receive a full prevented planting payment.
-Conservation improvements are allowed. - Plant a cover crop and receive a full prevented planting payment (but do not hay or graze this cover crop before November 1 or otherwise harvest it at any time). - Plant a cover crop after the late planting period and hay or graze it before November 1 and receive 35 percent of the prevented planting payment for your first crop. - Plant another crop (second crop) after the late planting period or after the final planting date if no late planting period is applicable, or hay or graze a cover crop after the end of the late planting period or after the final planting date if no late planting period is applicable but before November 1, or otherwise harvest it at any time, and receive a prevented planting payment equal to 35 percent of the prevented planting guarantee.
+For most crops, the timely planted production guarantee is reduced 1 percent per day for each day planting is delayed after the final planting date. - Plant the insured crop after the late planting period (or after the final planting date if a late planting period is not applicable) and the insurance guarantee will be reduced to the prevented planting guarantee if you choose to insure the crop. - Leave the acreage idle (black dirt) and receive a full prevented planting payment.
+Conservation improvements are allowed. - Plant a cover crop and receive a full prevented planting payment (but do not hay or graze this cover crop before November 1 or otherwise harvest or chop it at any time). - Plant a cover crop after the late planting period and hay, graze, chop, or otherwise harvest it before November 1 and receive 35 percent of a prevented planting payment for your first crop; or wait to hay or graze it on or after November 1 and receive a full prevented planting payment for your first crop. - Plant another crop (second crop) after the late planting period or after the final planting date if no late planting period is available.
+You may harvest the second crop at any time, and receive a prevented planting payment equal to 35 percent of the prevented planting guarantee for the first crop.